This is a look at the Call of Duty Logo Design and the History Behind the design

 The very first Call of Duty game was released in October of 2003 and was played from the viewpoint of an infantry soldier in WWII.
 For the first three games, WWII remained the setting.
 With the release of Call of Duty 4: Modern Warfare, though, the franchise began to expand to more futuristic settings and technology.
 However, the most recent Call of Duty game released – Call of Duty: WWII – returns to the franchise’s early 2000s roots.

-Over the years, the Call of Duty games have had a wide range of developers, with the main three developers being Infinity Ward, Treyarch, and Sledgehammer Games.
+Over the years, the Call of Duty games has had a wide range of developers, with the main three developers being Infinity Ward, Treyarch, and Sledgehammer Games.

 In addition to their extremely popular video games, the franchise has also released a wide range of products under the Call of Duty umbrella, including a series of action figures, a card game, and a comic book series.